SuperOfficeDocs/superoffice-docs/docs/ui/screen-designer/configurable-screens/working-with-fields.md

 To add a new field:

-1. Select the tab you want to add the field to.
+1. Select the tab where you want to add the field.
 2. Make sure the **Fields** section is selected.
 3. Locate the desired field in the **Fields** list.